Apicurio/apicurio.github.io/_posts/2024-02-08-resolving-a-bug-in-apicurio-registry-kafkasql-storage-upgrade-process.md

 ---

 Thank you for using and supporting Apicurio projects!
-As always, if you have any suggestions or encounter any problem, feel free to contact the team by [filling an issue in GitHub](https://github.com/Apicurio/apicurio-registry/issues).
+As always, if you have any suggestions or encounter any problem, feel free to contact the team by [filing an issue in GitHub](https://github.com/Apicurio/apicurio-registry/issues).